MicrosoftDocs/VBA-Docs/outlook/Concepts/Forms/using-fields-with-controls.md

 ```

-Note that since this is a field, you do not need to specify the page or the control the field is bound to.
+Note that since this is a field, you don't need to specify the page or the control the field is bound to.
 In the following code example, a control called txtFax is made invisible.
 When you work with a control, you must specify the page and the control name.

 ```vb
 Item.GetInspector.ModifiedFormPages("General").Controls("txtFax").Visible = False